 Unfortunately, birth doesn’t always go as planned.
 And for some women who experience such unexpected events as a preterm birth, needing an emergency C-section, or having to see their baby be taken away to the NICU, the process of delivering a baby can actually lead to symptoms of post-traumatic stress disorder, or PTSD.

 When we think of PTSD, the typical sufferer that comes to mind is a military veteran, or someone who is a refugee from a warn-torn country.
-However, women with postpartum PTSD experience many of their same symptoms, and it is estimated that about 9 percent of women who give birth meet the criteria for this diagnosis.
+However, women with postpartum PTSD experience many of these same symptoms, and it is estimated that about 9 percent of women who give birth meet the criteria for this diagnosis.

 Symptoms of postpartum PTSD may include intrusive thoughts (such as recurring nightmares of the birth or the traumatic event that happened), the inability to sleep or maintain concentration, avoiding thoughts about the birth (for example, not wanting to look at pictures taken when you were in the hospital), or feeling irritable, startled, depressed, panicky, or anxious.

 It is important to note that postpartum PTSD doesn’t only occur in women who’ve had obviously traumatic births.
 For some women, anything that was outside their plan may lead to this feeling of being traumatized.
-What might seem like not a huge inconvenience to some new moms—such as an epidural not working well, or needing to be delivered by a doctor you don’t know, or having to deliver with the help of forceps—can be very unsettling for other women.
+What might seem like not a huge inconvenience to some new moms—such as an epidural not working well, or needing to be delivered by a doctor you don’t know, or having to deliver with the help of forceps or vacuum—can be very unsettling for other women.
 And for women who’ve had other issues previously, such as a history of abuse or other psychiatric diagnoses, these types of unexpected events during pregnancy or childbirth can make postpartum PTSD more likely.

 Many women who experience postpartum PTSD are incorrectly diagnosed as having postpartum depression (PPD).
 This is often because PPD is more widely known and accepted among medical professionals.
 However, women with PTSD tend to have different and unique symptoms.